adityakush24/firepad/README.md

 Some major changes:
 - new package loader: `grunt` has been replaced with `rollup`
-- new adapter to add compatibility with `Codemirror 6`, arguably one of the best js editor out there
+- new adapter to add compatibility with `Codemirror 6`, arguably one of the best js editor out there.
+Check the demo [here](https://github.com/lucafabbian/codemirror6-firepad-demo)
 - more to come!

 ## Status
 The new build system seem to work without any issue, but tests are broken.
 It may be a good idea to rewrite them using a newer framework such as Jest.

-Codemirror 6 works with minor bugs, especially related to multi selection and copy and paste.
+Codemirror 6 works, while still missing multicursor display.

 ## Table of Contents